lvyinggithub/YammerHubotChatBot/README.md

 ### Running YammerHubotChatBot Locally

+Edit external-scripts.json & their corresponding coffee scripts @ src/  in folders at node_modules to modify reponses of bot.

 You can test your hubot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.